friflo/Friflo.Json.Fliox/Json.Tests/README.md

 namespace **`Friflo.Json.Tests`**

+The project contains a Console application and unit tests.
+Execution of both is described below

 <br/>

 # Console application

-The project contains unit tests and a Console application used
+The Console application is used:

 - to run a Test server
 ```
 dotnet run --module TestServer -c Release --no-build